-This database is produced with the assistance of funding provided by the Australian Government Department of Education and Training and is published by the National Centre for Vocational Education Research (NCVER) Ltd. Apart from any use permitted under the Copyright Act 1968, no part of this database may be reproduced by any process without the written approval of NCVER Ltd. Requests should be made in writing to NCVER Ltd.
+This database is produced with the assistance of funding provided by the Australian Government Department of Education, Skills and Employment and is published by the National Centre for Vocational Education Research (NCVER) Ltd. Apart from any use permitted under the Copyright Act 1968, no part of this database may be reproduced by any process without the written approval of NCVER Ltd. Requests should be made in writing to NCVER Ltd.

 Ph: +61 8230 8400

 NCVER cannot and does not grant any permission or authority in respect of the copyright in the materials appearing at third party internet sites including those where people may create or post user-generated content.

 NCVER undertakes to maintain the information on VOCEDplus for as long as is reasonable and possible, but gives no guarantee of enduring access.

 Digitisation and open access

 NCVER is committed to acknowledging and protecting the copyright ownership of digitised content on the VOCEDplus website whilst expanding access to items not 'born digital'.
 Digitisation and presentation on the web constitutes 'republication' and therefore requires the permission of copyright holders.
 NCVER has developed a procedure for determining copyright ownership and for obtaining the permission of copyright owners:

 - NCVER will not digitise work available commercially 'for sale'

 - NCVER will make a 'reasonable effort' to locate the copyright owner of all works selected for digitisation to ask for permission; this process will be formally documented